aacamilleri/pdf-ripper/README.md

 - Hit 'Start Ripping'
 - On Mac, a pop-up should ask you to allow the script to record your screen and use accessibility services ( to control keyboard/mouse).
 You may need to restart the program after giving it permission, so do a test run first before actually trying to rip a textbook.
 - The script will take control of your mouse and keyboard while it loops through the pages and takes screenshots for the PDF!
 Don't touch anything while it works its magic!
-- Screenshots are combined into a PDF file at your chosen output location
+- Screenshots are combined into a PDF file at your chosen output location.

 ## To-do
 - [x] Create GUI from original PDF ripper script